SoonaBritney/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-#Mapping_Earthquakes

 # Purpose
 The purpose of this project is to visually show the earthquake data in relation to the tectonic plates’ location on the earth, and which shows all the earthquakes with a magnitude greater than 4.5 on the map, and the data on a third map.

 # Technology
-(1) Mapbox Mapping JavaScript libruary
+(1) Mapbox Mapping JavaScript library
-(2) Leaflet Mapping JavaScript libruary
+(2) Leaflet Mapping JavaScript library
 (3) JSON data
 (4) HTML, Style.css

 # Approach
 Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.
+You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.

 # JSon Data
 (1) Tectonic plate data - https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json